 Anushani Alagarajah (Consultant Researcher) is the coordinator of Women’s Action Network and began working with ACPR in February 2017 as a researcher for ACPR’s ‘Stories of Resilience’ project.
 She is an activist working in the fields of gender rights, development and post-war issues.
 She has previously worked for the Point Pedro Institute of Development, International Centre for Ethnic Studies and Domestic Violence Action Centre, Hawaii.
 Anushani completed her undergraduate degree at the Asian University for Women in Bangladesh with a major in Asian Studies and a minor in Gender Studies

-Kirthika Umasuthan is a law student at Osgoode Law School, York University in Toronto, Canada.
-She has previously spent 10 months working at Surya Women’s Centre for Development and the Church of American Ceylon Mission in Batticaloa.
-She completed her undergraduate thesis on the impact of tourism on local communities in Passikudah, Sri Lanka.
+Kirthika Umasuthan is a law student at Osgoode Hall Law School, and a MBA student at Schulich School of Business at York University in Toronto, Canada.
+She has been interning for ACPR since May working on several projects including the “Stories of Resilience”.
+She previously spent 10 months working at Suriya Women’s Development Centre and the Church of American Ceylon Mission in Batticaloa.
+She completed her undergraduate thesis on the nexus between conflict and tourism in